EmilionR/django-pp4/README.md

 ### Unfixed Bugs

+The Summernote text editor often appears in its own original theme in the deployed version.
+I had no luck troubleshooting this issue.

-The only remaining but that I'm aware of is that the responsive styling can be somewhat inconsistent.
+The responsive styling can be somewhat inconsistent.
 When testing on different browsers and viewport sizes, certain text elements go out of alignment.

 ## Credits